 International Graduate Student Admission

-Applicants with international credits seeking admission to graduate programs at the University must have completed a minimum of sixteen years of education, including the earned equivalent of a four-year bachelor's degree from a regionally accredited institution.
+An international student seeking admission to any graduate program must have completed a minimum of 16 years of education, including the equivalent of a four-year bachelor's degree from a regionally accredited institution.
 Course work taken at technical or non-university affiliated institutions may not be considered for academic credit.
 The education ministry in the applicant's home country must officially recognize each school as a degree-granting institution.

 Office of International Admission